What is the right to object?

 How do I make a request and what does it cost?

-From 25th May 2018, requests to restrict processing can be made verbally or in writing and will be free of charge, unless the request is manifestly unfounded or excessive.
-Any fee applied will be based on the administrative costs of complying with the request.
+From 25 May 2018, you can make requests either verbally or in writing to stop the processing of data.
+Requests are free of charge, unless they are manifestly unfounded or excessive.
+Fees will be based on the administrative costs of complying with the request.

 How long will it take to process my request?

-We are required to provide you with you information within one month of receipt, although this can be extended by a further two months should your request be complex or numerous.
+We must provide you with your information within a month of receipt, although this can be extended by a further two months if your request is complex or numerous.